mo-rahimi/Logical-Programming-Food-Recommendation-Ontology/README.md

 | hasSugarAmountGram     | Functional     | Integer |

 ### Property Restrictions
+Utilizes property restrictions like existential and universal quantifiers to define complex dishes, vegan dishes, and more.
 - **Complex_Dish**: Dish and (hasIngredient min 10 owl:Thing)
 - **VeganDish**: Dish and (hasIngredient only PlantBasedIngredient)
 - **HighProteinDish**: Dish and ((hasIngredient some Bean) or (hasIngredient some Chickpea) or (hasIngredient some Lentil) or (hasIngredient some Quinoa))

+### Relationships
+- **hasIngredient**: Connects dishes to their ingredients.
+- **hasNutrient**: Links ingredients to their nutritional content.
+- **servedAsMeal**: Specifies when a dish can be served (e.g., breakfast, lunch, dinner).

 ### Applying Closure Axiom
 - Example: Hummus can only be made with Chickpea, Olive oil, Pepper, and Salt.